ReMatching Dynamic Reconstruction Flow: Method

-In some of the choices for $\mathcal{P}$, requiring $v\in \mathcal{P}$ could be over-restrictive, conflicting with the fact that $v$ also adheres to \rev{generate} the reconstruction flow.
-Hence, an appealing objective would be to optimize $v$ so that it is the closest element to $\mathcal{P}$ out of the set $\mathcal{V}$.
+In some of the choices for $\mathcal{P}$, requiring $v_t\in \mathcal{P}$ could be over-restrictive, conflicting with the fact that $v_t$ also adheres to \rev{generate} the reconstruction flow.
+Hence, an appealing objective would be to optimize $v_t$ so that it is the closest element to $\mathcal{P}$ out of the set $\mathcal{V}$.
 We suggest an optimization procedure mimicking the alternating projections method (APM) \citep{deutsch1992method}.
 The APM is an iterative procedure where alternating orthogonal projections are performed between two closed Hilbert sub-spaces $V$ and $P$.
-Specifically, $v_{k+1} = \proj_{V}\left(\proj_{P}(v_k)\right)$ guarantees the convergence of $v_k$ to $\mathrm{dist}(V,P)$.
+Specifically, $v^{k+1} = \proj_{V}\left(\proj_{P}(v^k)\right)$ guarantees the convergence of $v^k$ to $\mathrm{dist}(V,P)$.
 Following this concept, our next step is to find a suitable notion for defining the projection operator for reconstruction generating velocity fields.

-Since $v$ is unknown, in our case, we utilize the continuity equation (\ref{eq:recon_flow_cnt}), which provides both a sufficient and a \emph{necessary} condition for the generating velocity field of $\phi_t$ in terms of $\psi_t$ and its partial derivatives.
-In particular, we propose a projection procedure corresponding to the following matching optimization problem on the reconstruction flow:
+Since $v_t$ is unknown in our case, we suggest leveraging the continuity equation (\ref{eq:recon_flow_cnt}), which provides both a sufficient and a \emph{necessary} condition for the generating velocity field of $\phi_t$ in terms of $\psi_t$ and its partial derivatives.
+Specifically, we introduce a projection procedure to recover the closest element in the prior class to the reconstruction flow by solving the following matching optimization problem:

 where,